mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 If a matching IP selector was chosen, then lookup the mapping for the HTTP connection and Stream ID which this message should be sent to.
-Encapsulate the recevied ICMP message in the ICMP datagram format and send it to the client.
+Encapsulate the received ICMP message in the ICMP datagram format and send it to the client.

 ## MTU considerations {#MTU}